Amna Nawaz

-Amna Nawaz is an American broadcast journalist and a co-anchor of the PBS NewsHour alongside Geoff Bennett.
+Amna Nawaz (Urdu: آمنہ نواز) is an American broadcast journalist and a co-anchor of the PBS NewsHour alongside Geoff Bennett.
 Before joining PBS in April 2018, Nawaz was an anchor and correspondent at ABC News and NBC News.
 She has received a number of awards, including an Emmy Award and a Society for Features Journalism award.

 Early life and career

 Nawaz was born in Virginia on September 18, 1979, to Pakistani parents.
 Her father, Shuja Nawaz (brother of former Pakistani Army chief Asif Nawaz Janjua), had been a journalist in Pakistan.
 She attended Thomas Jefferson High School for Science and Technology in Fairfax County, Virginia.
 In 2001, she earned a bachelor's degree from the University of Pennsylvania in politics, philosophy, and economics, where she co-captained the women's varsity field hockey team.
 She holds a master's degree in comparative politics from the London School of Economics.

 Nawaz's career plan was to become a lawyer but after a fellowship at ABC News, she shifted to journalism.
 She initially worked for Nightline.